Peru at a Glance

 Moreover, tourism is a very popular field for foreign residents.
 From ecotourism in the Amazon rainforest to cultural tourism on Machu Picchu, from gastronomic tourism to adventure and beach tourism, those interested in working in Peru’s tourist industry have a lot to choose from.

 The national currency in Peru is nuevos soles (PEN).
-The current exchange rate as of March 2013 is 1 sol = 0.29 Euro.
+The current exchange rate as of August 2015 is 1 PEN = 0.28 EUR.

 Most expats who plan on working in Peru end up in a foreign company.
 As Peruvian companies give precedence to Peruvian workers, an expat may have a more difficult time.
 As a rule of thumb, always look for work before moving to a foreign country.
 This will greatly facilitate your move in general and your visa application in particular.